 International Finance Cooperation:

-Codevi, a garment manufacturing company, is one of the largest private sector employers in Haiti, with almost 7,000 workers.
+Codevi, a garment manufacturing company, is one of the largest private sector employers in Haiti.
+It employs about 7,000 workers and is expected to add 2,000 over the next three years.
 About 30,000 people in the northern town of Ouanaminthe, where Codevi is located, derive their livelihoods from indirect jobs associated with the company’s operations;

 Nearly 3,000 entrepreneurs and managers received business training through a partner SOFIHDES;

-Approximately 70,000 low income micro-entrepreneurs are insured against natural disasters through an IFC/Micro/Fonkoze partnership.
+Approximately 60,000 low income micro-entrepreneurs are insured against natural disasters through an IFC/Micro/Fonkoze partnership.
+This helps protect their livelihoods against weather-related risks and natural disasters.

 Haiti Reconstruction Fund (HRF)